apache/avro/doc/content/en/docs/next/IDL Language/_index.md

 ## IDE support

-There are several editores and IDEs that support Avro IDL files, usually via plugins.
+There are several editors and IDEs that support Avro IDL files, usually via plugins.

 ### JetBrains